Leon Kalustian: Final years

 During the final portion of the 1980s, the aging writer was socializing with Condurățeanu, to whom he confessed his dream of seeing Ceaușescu pilloried in Piața Romană.
 Condurățeanu also took him on daily visits to the Flacăra offices—so that Kalustian could still smell the print, claiming that he would die without this stimulus; Kalustian was also frequenting dining with actress Elvira Godeanu, but would embarrass her by falling asleep on her sofa.
+He was at Flacăra for the celebration of his 80th birthday in October 1988.
+As observed by his colleague Horia Pătrașcu, he still seemed "the youngest one in the room", despite visible signs of a medical condition.
+Daniela Mariano of Săptămîna, who was among the guests, notes that Kalustian structured his party as a lesson in journalism, impressing his juniors by reading out from a text he had contributed in 1930, and which still seemed fresh.
+In December, he and Godeanu visited Săptămînas offices to receive awards for their respective lifetime achievements.

 In October 1989, his health increasingly deteriorating, Kalustian returned to Focșani, where his two sisters cared for him until his death the following January.
 He was buried in the local Armenian cemetery, the service officiated by Zareh Baronian, who had reportedly assisted Kalustian during his final days.
-One month before his death, the communism was toppled in Romania—Condurățeanu had visited him to inform him of Ceaușescu's trial and execution, but had found him to be "enveloped in total indifference."
+One month before his death, communism had been toppled in Romania.
+Pătrașcu believes that Kalustian was moved to tears by these events, which gave him a final grasp of personal freedom.
+Condurățeanu, who visited him to inform him of Ceaușescu's trial and execution, contrarily found him to be "enveloped in total indifference."